dymmond/esmerald/docs/routing/routes.md

 The following examples are applied to [Gateway](#gateway), [WebSocketGateway](#websocketgateway) and [Include](#include).

-We will be using Gateway for it can be replaced by any of the above as it's common among them.
+We will be using Gateway for it can be replaced by any of the above as it is common among them.

 #### Middleware